precice/tutorials/perpendicular-flap/README.md

 ## Running the Simulation

 All listed solvers can be used in order to run the simulation.
+OpenFOAM can be executed in parallel using `run.sh -parallel`.
+The default setting uses 4 MPI ranks.
 Open two separate terminals and start the desired fluid and solid participant by calling the respective run script `run.sh` located in the participant directory.
 For example:

 ```bash
 cd fluid-openfoam